pjaskulski/scans-and-transcriptions/README.md

 # Scans and Transcriptions

 Do you have a collection of scanned manuscripts or typescripts?
 Would you like them transcribed?
-This simple **desktop** application makes it easy to use Gemini for this purpose.
+This simple **desktop** application makes it easy to use external OCR/LLM services and local OCR models for this purpose.
 Once the transcriptions are complete, you can review, verify and correct them.

-The process is straightforward: you prepare a folder containing scans of manuscripts, typescripts and old prints, and the application uses various Gemini models to produce the transcriptions.
-It assists in the verification process by enabling visual comparison of the scans and transcriptions, providing voice recordings and offering named entity recognition (NER) — errors are more likely to occur in proper names.
-Finally, you will receive a folder containing the scans, the transcription files in TXT format, the MP3 voice recordings and the metadata saved in JSON files.
+The process is straightforward: you prepare a folder containing scans of manuscripts, typescripts and old prints, and the application uses a selected provider to produce the transcriptions.
+Supported providers are Gemini API, local Ollama models, Mistral OCR API and Datalab Convert API.
+The application assists in the verification process by enabling visual comparison of the scans and transcriptions, providing named entity recognition (NER) — errors are more likely to occur in proper names — and tools for checking names on the scan.
+Finally, you will receive a folder containing the scans, the transcription files in TXT format and the metadata saved in JSON files.

-Since the application uses models via the API, this is subject to a fee in accordance with Google's current [price list](https://ai.google.dev/gemini-api/docs/pricing).

-The Gemini Pro 3 model is used for transcription, while the Gemini Pro 3 Image model (also known as Nano Banana Pro) locates proper names on a scan.
+Since the application can use paid API services, transcription may be subject to fees according to the provider's current pricing.

+Gemini and Ollama providers use prompts and can be used for transcription, FIX, NER and BOX features.
+Mistral OCR and Datalab are OCR/conversion providers used for transcription only; they do not use the application's prompt and are not used for NER, FIX or BOX.
 The application can prepare transcriptions for a single image or a series of files.

+## OCR and LLM providers:

-The Gemini API key should be stored in `config/config.json` under the `api_key` field.
+  - **Gemini API**: cloud LLM/OCR provider.
+The Gemini key can be entered in the application settings and is stored in `config/config.json`.
+  - **Ollama**: local provider for open-source vision/OCR models exposed through the local Ollama API.
+The default API endpoint is `http://localhost:11434/api`, and model names can be entered manually or loaded from a running Ollama instance.
+  - **Mistral OCR API**: cloud OCR provider using the `mistral-ocr-4-0` model by default.
+The API key is read from the `MISTRAL_API_KEY` environment variable or from the `.env` file in the project root.
+It returns OCR output as Markdown; prompts are not sent to this provider.
+  - **Datalab Convert API**: cloud document conversion provider.
+The API key is read from the `DATALAB_API_KEY` environment variable or from the `.env` file in the project root.
+Output format can be set to `markdown`, `html` or `json`; mode can be set to `fast`, `balanced` or `accurate`.

 ## Application features:

   - **Browsing scans and transcriptions**.
 The application assumes that the specified directory contains scan files and transcript files with identical names but with the *.txt extension.
 If a text file is missing, the application will automatically create an empty one.
   - If the folder does not yet contain scan images, you can **import pages from a PDF file**.
 The application can extract pages from PDF files and save them in the working folder as `img-01.png`, `img-02.png`, etc. This is useful for digitised documents distributed as PDFs, with or without a text layer.
-  - **Creating transcripts using the LLM model** (Gemini Pro 3, internet access required) for the current scan or scan series.
+  - **Creating transcripts using the selected provider** for the current scan or scan series.
 For scan series, the application displays all scans in the selected directory and selects those that do not yet have a text transcript file or those with an empty transcript file.
 This selection can, of course, be changed.
-  - You can perform transcriptions using one of the **predefined prompts** (prompts for Polish documents are currently available), or you can prepare your own prompt.
+  - Gemini and Ollama transcriptions use one of the **predefined prompts** (prompts for Polish documents are currently available), or a custom prompt prepared by the user.
+Mistral OCR and Datalab do not use these prompts.
   - Transcription files are automatically saved when you move to the next/previous file.
 You can also force a save by pressing the SAVE button.
   - Transcriptions can be saved as a **bulk text file** or in a **docx file**.
 For docx files, the application also concatenates broken words and lines into paragraphs.
 Transcriptions can also be saved in **TEI-XML** format.
+HTML table transcriptions can be merged into a single HTML table.
   - To facilitate verification of transcription accuracy, the application allows you to pan the scan using the left mouse button, **zoom in/out** using the mouse scroll wheel, and display a **magnifying glass** window at a selected location using the right mouse button.
   - Simple **filters** can be applied to scans, such as contrast enhancement and image inversion.
   - You can adjust the font size in the transcription field.
   - Due to transcription errors often appearing in proper names (e.g. people, places and institutions), the option to **highlight** such words (**NER** button) has been added to draw attention to them during transcription verification.
 An experimental function (BOX button) **automatically marks entity names** in the scan.
 These names are marked with frames, and transcription text is placed above the frame, for a quick assessment of transcription accuracy.
 The size and position of the frames for entity names can be adjusted.
 The list of found **entity names can be exported to a CSV file** for further use.
+These tools require Gemini or Ollama.
-  - The application **records the cost of all API calls** for the current catalogue, providing information about the date, the model used, the number of tokens used (input and output), and the cost of the call.
-It also summarizes the cost for the entire current scan catalogue.
+  - The application **records API usage** for the current catalogue where usage metadata is available, providing information about the date, the model used, the number of tokens used (input and output), and the estimated cost of the call.
+  - API/model calls have a configurable timeout.
+The final completion message for single-image recognition includes the recognition time.
   - The user interface supports **multiple language versions**.
 Currently, two languages are defined: **PL** and **EN** (see the localization.json file for definitions).